Igebril/Teleconnection-Hail-Analysis/README.md

 Repository Contents
-data/ - Contains links to datasets used in the study (data not stored directly in GitHub). scripts/ - Python/R scripts for data preprocessing, analysis, and visualization.
+data/ - Contains links to datasets used in the study (data not stored directly in GitHub). scripts/ - R scripts for data preprocessing, analysis, and visualization.
 README.md - This documentation file.
 Data Sources
 The datasets used in this study are publicly available: